balderdashy/sails-docs/concepts/Routes/RouteTargetSyntax.md

 ##### Policy target syntax

 In most cases, you will want to apply [policies](https://sailsjs.com/documentation/concepts/policies) to your controller actions using the [**config/policies.js**](https://sailsjs.com/documentation/reference/configuration/sails-config-policies) config file.
-However, there are some times when you will want to apply a policy directly to a custom route: particularly when you are using the [view](https://sailsjs.com/documentation/concepts/routes/custom-routes#?view-target-syntax) target syntax.
+However, there are some instances when you'll want to apply a policy directly to a custom route, particularly when you are using the [view](https://sailsjs.com/documentation/concepts/routes/custom-routes#?view-target-syntax) target syntax.
 The policy target syntax is:

 ```js
 '/foo': { policy: 'my-policy' }
 ```

-However, you will always want to chain the policy to at least one other type of target, using an array:
+Note that you will always want to chain the policy to at least one other type of target using an array:

 ```js
 '/foo': [